The extension of Schwarzschild line element to include uniformly accelerated mass: Metric for a uniformly accelerated Schwarzschild object

-The gravitational field due to an accelerated Schwarzschild object moving along $X$--direction can be described using the transformation equation \eqref{eq:11}.
-However in order to include the initial velocity in the transformation relations between inertial (rest frame) and accelerated (non-inertial) frames we substitute in the expressions for inertial coordinates from \eqref{eq:11} the inverse of Lorentz transformation \eqref{eq:10} as was done in \cite{Yi} and obtain the transformation relations as follows:
+The gravitational field due to an accelerated Schwarzschild object moving along $X$--direction can be described using the transformation equation \eqref{eq:11a}.
+However, the transformation relations between inertial (rest frame) and accelerated (non-inertial) frames with non-zero initial velocity can written as follows (see {\bf Appendix A.3}) \cite{Yi}: